kaykaushal/big_geodata_urban_growth/README.md

-# Spark based Geospatial Project
+# Analysis of urban growth using decadal remote sensing data

-This project template is designed to facilitate the development, testing, and deployment of Apache Spark Data Engineering pipelines across environments from local development using your preferred IDE to deployment on your Databricks cluster.
+This project is designed to facilitate the big geodata solution developmen and deployment for urrban growth change mapping using GIS, Remote Sensing and Databricks ecosystem.This repository contains a comprehensive set of instruction and workflow to set up the big geodata solution on cloud or docker.

+## Project workflow and technology stack

 ## Project Structure

 This project has the following structure to a depth of 2.

 ```
-.
-├── Makefile

 ├── README.md
 ├── docker-compose.yml
 ├── env